Sahara Desert

 The Valley of the Golden Mummies

 The Valley of the Golden Mummies is a massive “Roman Egypt” necropolis located 230 miles southwest of Cairo in the Bahariya Oasis.
-Archaeologists excavating the tombs believed that the site may hold up to 10,000 mummies, making it one of Egypt’s most significant finds.
+Archaeologists excavating the tombs believed the site may hold up to 10,000 mummies, making it one of Egypt’s most significant finds.

 The Temple of Hibis